spawnmarvel/azure-automation-bicep-and-labs/README.md

 https://learn.microsoft.com/en-us/training/modules/build-reusable-bicep-templates-parameters/

-## Exercise 3 - Build flexible Bicep templates by using conditions and loops (check it)
+## Exercise 3 -  Part 1 fundamentals Build flexible Bicep templates by using conditions and loops (check it)

 * Deploy resources conditionally within a Bicep template.
 * Deploy multiple instances of resources by using loops.